ropensci/ohun/README.md

    - Diagnose detection precision
    - Optimize detection routines based on reference annotations

 All functions allow the parallelization of tasks, which distributes the tasks among several processors to improve computational efficiency.
+The package works on sound files in '.wav', '.mp3', '.flac' and '.wac' format.

 To install the latest developmental version from [github](https://github.com/) you will need the R package [devtools](https://cran.r-project.org/package=devtools):